All Episodes

 He's unscathed.

-And I knew Wag the Dog was the phony creation of a war using television to convince people uh that that uh a war was going on, so they support it, fund it, and um help a help a politician get re-elected president, incumbent president get re-elected by defending the country showing the flag and this kind of, but there was no war.
+I knew Wag the Dog was the phony creation of a war using television to convince people that a war was going on so they'd support it, fund it, and help a politician get re-elected, president, incumbent president get re-elected by defending the country, showing a flag, and this kind of thing.

 It was all fake.